Is wedding photography your day job? And what is your experience?

 What do you mean by ‘edited’ photos?

-All images delivered as digital files receive editing.
-Editing means adjustments made to the overall image.
+All images delivered as digital files receive editing to the overall image as outlined above.
 For example; colour correction to adjust colour temperature and saturation, exposure adjustments to lighten or darken the image, and one of my signature effect to emulate the beautiful subtle tones of film.
 If you would like retouching, such as removal of blemishes, removal of bags under eyes, skin smoothing, removal of fly-away hairs, removal of background objects from the scene, changing the size and shape of body parts etc, fall under Retouching.
-Retouching is included with the purchase of products, such as albums and wall art.
-Retouching of digital files is charged at an hourly rate, as the time required ranges depending on the complexity of the retouching work required.
+Retouching is included with the purchase of products, such as a wedding album.
+Otherwise retouching of digital files is charged at an hourly rate, as the time required ranges depending on the complexity of the retouching work required.
 Please contact me for a quote.

 Can we edit our photos for Instagram etc.